 Best practices for faster rules testing

 When creating advanced settings and rules, you usually have to change and test them several times to make sure they work as expected.
-Each time you change a rule, it can take up to 24 hours for the change to take effect across your entire organization.
 To minimize the time needed to test settings and rules, follow our recommendations in Best practices for faster rules testing.

 How to do it